Vaxcyte (PCVX)

 AI Analysis | Feedback

-Grant Pickering co-founded Vaxcyte in 2013 and has over 30 years of experience in pharmaceutical and biotech, covering vaccines and immunotherapeutic drug development and commercialization.
-Prior to Vaxcyte, he served as CEO of Mymetics Corporation, a European-based vaccine company.
-He was also CEO at Juvaris BioTherapeutics, where its platform led to animal health products (Zelnate® and Victrio®) launched by Bayer HealthCare.
-Pickering played a significant role in Dendreon Corporation's IPO and the launch of the therapeutic prostate cancer vaccine, Provenge®.
-He also led marketing and business development for Algos Pharmaceutical Corporation, which was acquired by Endo Pharmaceuticals.
+Grant Pickering co-founded Vaxcyte (formerly SutroVax, Inc.) in 2013 and brings over 30 years of experience in vaccine and immunotherapeutic drug development and commercialization.
+He has a track record of successfully forming and financing multiple platform companies.
+Prior to Vaxcyte, Mr. Pickering served as CEO of Mymetics Corporation, a European-based vaccine company.
+He was also an executive-in-residence at Kleiner, Perkins, Caufield & Byers and CEO at Juvaris BioTherapeutics.
+He played a significant role in Dendreon Corporation's IPO and led clinical development, operations, and business development, which led to the launch of Provenge®.
+Additionally, he led marketing and business development for Algos Pharmaceutical Corporation, which was acquired by Endo Pharmaceuticals.

 AI Analysis | Feedback